bkuhn/talks/ELC-2014/compliance.markdown

 + The <a href="https://lwn.net/Articles/478308/">Tempest in a Toybox</a>.

-+ BusyBox enforcement was de-facto Linux enforcement.
++ BusyBox enforcement was de-facto for Linux, too.
-     + BusyBox copyright holders (Conservancy and Andersen) asked for comprehensive GPL compliance.
+     + BusyBox copyright holders (Conservancy &amp; Andersen) asked for comprehensive GPL compliance.
      + Some Linux developers felt this was unfair&hellip;
-     + &hellip;but Linux developers appeared to be supportive.
+     + &hellip;but other Linux developers supported it.
+     + (i.e., the community was already split on this question.)
 <hr/>

 > Busybox is arguably the most litigated piece of GPL software in the world.  &hellip; Litigants have sometimes requested remedies outside the scope of busybox itself&hellip;